mbudisic/transporting-points-demo/MATH_VALIDATION.md

 1. Check the "Distance Matrices" tab to see the raw distance values used
 2. Verify that you're using the same mathematical formulation
 3. Examine the exported documents for more detailed information
-4. If issues persist, check the calculation methods in `controllers/distance_calculator.py`
+4. If issues persist, check the calculation methods in `controllers/pot_distance_calculator.py`
+5. Refer to the [POT documentation](https://pythonot.github.io/) for details on the underlying algorithms